mujiaaa/VR-Bowling-Aid/README.md

 ## Installation

 Download either `build3.apk` or `handtracking3.apk` from the Releases page.
-Install the APK onto your Quest device using SideQuest.
+Install the APK onto your Quest device using SideQuest or adb:

+``adb install build3.apk``

 For the hand-tracking version:
 Make sure Hand and Body Tracking are enabled in your Quest system settings.